 – Guided tour of the garden – individuals may wander at their leisure, but we prefer that groups stay together for the simple reason that pointing out features and unusual plants as well as answering questions, is really only possible this way.
 We do not interrupt group tours to answer questions of folks who are outside the group.
 This is just plain and simple efficiency.
 Generally, tours of the garden, which have been described to us as ‘living lectures’, take about 45 minutes to an hour.
 We have found that the more knowledgeable the tour members the longer it takes simply because there is more to talk about.
 Heat and humidity will cause the tour to be faster!

-As above but without the educational component and is $25.00 per person and includes tent set-up, tables and chairs, meeting time, and lunch/high tea.
+As above but without the educational component and includes tent set-up, tables and chairs, meeting time, garden tour.

 Fund Raiser for non-profit